showandgo/susainamolokai/index.md

 **Place**

-   * Signifying our sense of place, a connection to our history, which *Ahupuaa* we belong to
+   * Signifying our sense of place and belonging, a connection to our history.
+Which *Ahupuaa* do you reside in?
 <br>

 **Biome**